CiscoDevNet/cloud-cml/README.md

 #### S3 access policy

 A role needs to be defined in IAM which permits access to the S3 bucket that holds the required files, software and reference platform images.
-Here's the JSON of an example role which has the minimum permissions defined (in the above example, the name of this permission policy is 's3-cml-bucket'):
+Here's the JSON of an example role which has the minimum permissions defined (in the above example for the 'cml_terraform' user, the name of this permission policy is 's3-cml-bucket'):

 ```json
 {